School of Computer Science

 A tour of Internet security and privacy.
 Societal impacts and case studies.
 Topics from: protection goals of stakeholders; history of public key cryptography; programming languages and security; security engineering and testing; cybercrime and malware; Internet privacy and anonymity; government surveillance; regulation; ethics; blockchain applications.

-Prerequisite(s): (COMP 1006 or COMP 1406 or SYSC 2004) with a minimum grade of C-, and COMP 2401 with a minimum grade of C-.
+Prerequisite(s): (COMP 1006 or COMP 1406) with a minimum grade of C-, and COMP 2401 with a minimum grade of C-.

 Lectures three hours a week.